-How to Install Gentoo on USB: The following step-by-step guide explains how to create a Gentoo Live USB bootable flash drive using Windows, a Gentoo Live DVD, and the Universal USB Installer tool.
+How to Install Gentoo on USB: The following simple guide explains how to create a Gentoo Live bootable USB flash drive using Windows, a Gentoo Live ISO file, and the Universal USB Installer tool, or dd.
 By the end of this tutorial, you'll have a portable version of Gentoo Linux that you can boot directly from a USB drive.

 Gentoo Live Running from a Bootable USB